Brighter-Collective/huecms/README.md

 ## What’s HueCMS?

-HUE CMS is a way for all users (even non-technical folk!) to easily manage all of their online content in one place.
+HueCMS is a way for all users (even non-technical folk!) to easily manage all of their online content in one place.
 It is platform agnostic and can be pushed to multiple sources (including FTP, SFTP, Facebook, Twitter, and more to come.)